How to break the rules by establishing clear priorities

 Before breaking a rule, evaluate if the result is worth it.
 Will the outcome justify the consequences of breaking that rule?

 Choose to start a fire when the outcome is worth it.

-Each person has his/her values — the same with organizations.
+Each person has their own values — the same is true of organizations.
 I’m not telling you what’s right or wrong.
-Before deciding to break the rules, reflect if the decision will go against your values or not.
+Before deciding to break the rules, reflect on whether the decision will go against your values.

 Choose to stick to your values over any ideal outcome.

 Breaking rules has consequences.
 I’m not talking about people getting upset or not liking your behaviors; sometimes, the aftermath of your behaviors can benefit you but hurt your team or organization.

 Rules are meant to help us, not rule us.
 Organizations need fewer, simpler, and more flexible norms.
 However, at some point, your people might need to break existing rules to get things done.
 What’s more important, following the process or achieving the goals?
 The difference between breaking the rules for the sake of it and doing it with a purpose is establishing clear priorities.
 When you have to choose between two good things (agility versus process, for example), which one matters more to your company?

 I believe that the outcome is more important than rules but not at the expense of company values.
 Also, the collective good should always be prioritized over personal gain.